tetsuyaAnkur/Suffix-Trees/README.md

 A Suffix Tree for a given text is a compressed trie for all suffixes of the given text.

+# Generalised Suffix Tree -

+A generalised suffix tree is a compressed trie that contains all the suffixes of more than one text.

 # About Repository -